Equipment

 Straddle Stacker

-To allocate load weight, these walkie stackers make use of straddle legs.
+To allocate load weight, straddle stackers make use of straddle legs.
 The legs let the walkie stacker straddle a pallet, so the load is contained within the wheelbase which aids the ability to turn in a tighter space.
 They are usually used for applications like customer zone racking areas, small warehouses and storerooms.

 Reach Stacker